VasuGoel/to-do-list/README.md

 It's an intuitive and easy to use online Todo list, and Task Manager.
 It helps you to get organized, simplify your life, and to get things done.
 It focuses heavily on the UI aspect of the app with great visual clarity.

+Disclaimer: It's designed purely with the Front-End Frameworks and Technology and doesn't yet include the capability to store information in a database.

 ## Getting Started

 Start by either downloading the zip file or clone with HTTPS.